Skip to content

 Prefer Using Abbreviated Form

-This way, even if the entire script collection is cloned and the script collection ID changes, the code within the new cloned script collection can still correctly reference the scripts within this collection.
+This way, when the entire Script Set is cloned and the Script Set ID changes, the code in the newly cloned Script Set can still correctly reference the scripts within it.

-Connectors can be created in "Development / Connectors".
-They are tools provided by DataFlux Func for connecting external systems, and the ID is directly specified by the user upon creation.
+Connector can be created in "Development / Connector".
+It is a tool provided by DataFlux Func to connect to external systems, and its ID is directly specified by the user during creation.

-Actually, writing Python code in DataFlux Func does not differ much from standard Python.
-Developers can completely ignore connectors and connect to external systems directly in their code.
+In fact, writing Python code in DataFlux Func is not much different from writing in original Python.
+Developers can completely ignore Connectors and connect to external systems on their own in the code.

-However, for some external systems that involve connection pools, connectors have built-in connection pools that maintain connections during repeated function executions, avoiding the repeated creation/closure of connections to external systems.
+However, for some external systems with connection pool concepts, Connectors have built-in connection pools, which can maintain connections during repeated function executions, avoiding repeatedly creating/closing connections with external systems.

-Assume the user has already configured a connector with the ID mysql.
-The code to obtain the operation object of this connector is as follows:
+Assume the user has configured a Connector with an ID of mysql.
+The code to obtain the operation object of this Connector is as follows:

 Python